-Of course, it’s a completely free flows, just be sure to cancel that order as mentioned.
-If the credit card has been billed after you’ve placed the order but before you cancelled it, the transaction will appear on your bill.
+Of course, it’s a completely free flow, just be sure to cancel that order as mentioned.
+If the credit card has been billed after you’ve placed the order but before you canceled it, the transaction will appear on your bill.

 There’s still the opportunity to cancel after paying Shopify but your refund will be in the form of a transaction credit on your account which could be useful for paying future transaction fees.

 And that is all there is to it.